What is a Tummy Tuck?

 - The doctor advises patients to walk immediately after surgery and on the following days.

 - Patients should avoid heavy lifting or vigorous physical activity for four weeks.
+This point is especially important for men and women with children.

-- The doctor prescribes pain medication and antibiotics
+- The doctor prescribes pain medication and antibiotics.

 - Most patients take off approximately 1 week from work, but this is variable based on individual patients needs and desires.